munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-When the parser encounters a `this` in prefix position, it dispatches to:
+When the parser encounters a `this` in prefix position, it dispatches to a new parser function:

 ^code this